zhiyong-ft/mbed-os/connectivity/drivers/emac/CompositeEMAC.md

 The Rx ISR checks the DMA ring to make sure we have at least one complete packet.
 Then, it signals the MAC thread to dequeue the packet and pass it off to the IP stack.

-When the packet is dequeued, the buffers will be removed from the descriptors and, for now, they stay in the "owned by application" region of the descriptor ring (between `rxNextIndex` and `rxBuildIndex`).
+When the packet is dequeued, the buffers will be removed from the descriptors and, for now, the descriptors stay in the "owned by application" region of the descriptor ring (between `rxNextIndex` and `rxBuildIndex`).

 ![Rx ring after dequeue](doc/rx-ring-after-dequeue.svg)